 The graph has shown significant fluctuations in the weather, especially during January 5th and 6th.
-After a few regular days, the weather deteriorated further, which may be signal of two separate Google Algorithm updates within the same week.
+After a few regular days, the weather deteriorated further, which may be a signal of two separate Google Algorithm updates within the same week.

 SEO communities are rife with discussions about the update as many websites were affected by the algorithm update in the last few days.

 “Big changes happening in the serps since Friday for us.
-Anyone noticing an uptick or downward slide of long tail referrals?
+Anyone noticing an uptick or downward slide of long-tail referrals?
 First time we’ve seen much since the big changes in August/September,” asked a user SnowMan68 via Webmaster World.

 “Yes!
-Today the signals are quite intense.
+Today, the signals are quite intense.
 Probably going on for past 4 days No changes seen on the sites though,” answered a Webmaster World user arunpalsingh to one of the questions asked in the forum.

 In addition to this, the Google Grump Tool from AccuRanker has also suggested a “furious” last two days.
 This may be an indication that the algorithm update was rolled out in phases.

 According to our early analysis, the sites that were affected by Google’s first Algorithm Update in 2019 are the ones that publish questionable news.

 Algoroo, another Google Algorithm tracker, has added TechCrunch and CNBC to the top losers list.
-This, yet again, stands as evidence to our understanding that the update is intended for News websites and blogs of different industry niches.Last year, Google had rolled out the infamous Medic Update targeting wellness and YMYL websites.
+This, yet again, stands as evidence to our understanding that the update is intended for News websites and blogs of different industry niches.Last year, Google rolled out the infamous Medic Update targeting wellness and YMYL websites.
 The impact was huge and many websites that were affected are yet to come to terms with the traffic loss.